Less typing.

 How do I get an API key?

 It takes about 2 minutes.
 We recommend Groq — it's fast and has a generous free tier.
 Just sign up at console.groq.com, create a key, and paste it into Waffler.
-We have a full step-by-step guide at How to Get an API Key.
+Full step-by-step: How to Get an API Key.

 Mac or Windows?